Circle time – where children move from “I” and “me” to “us” and “we”.

 As you go through the course, you’ll have the opportunity to plan a circle time for your class, using information and suggestions given.
-You’ll also view videos of different age groups in circle for ideas that you can use in your own class.
+You’ll view videos of different age groups in circle for ideas that you can use in your own class.
 Handouts include how you can create a “chooser bag” – a great tool for calling on children that supports cognitive skills of observation and discrimination.

 This course meets required pre-service training for new child care employees and which must be completed before working with children.
 It also meets required annual training requirements for teachers and directors.